acrutt/acrutt.github.io/index.md

 I'm originally from the East Coast and spent my childhood growing up in Northern Virginia.
 I earned my B.S. in Materials Science & Engineering with an additional major in Biomedical Engineering from Carnegie Mellon University.
 I was strongly influenced by my experiences outside of the classroom as an undergraduate student.
-I worked as an undergraduate researcher under the supervision of [Jay Whitacre](https://www.andrew.cmu.edu/user/whitacre/index.html), served as a resident assistant, and held leadership roles in Greek Life.
+I worked as an undergraduate researcher under the supervision of [Jay F. Whitacre](https://www.andrew.cmu.edu/user/whitacre/index.html), served as a resident assistant, and held leadership roles in Greek Life.

 After graduating from college, I stayed in Pittsburgh and worked for two years before attending graduate school.
 My first full time job was in research & development for water based batteries at Aquion Energy.